The Japanese in Broome

 - Sandblasted concrete bench

-Broome has a strong Japanese influence dating back to 1880's.
-On Napier Terrace is the Japanese heritage of Broome.
-“Chinatown” was once known as “Japtown” and the Japanese influence made up of colourful unique characters of Broome.
-Highlighting Japanese annual event Obon with lantern ceremony in August fullmoon to pay homage to ancestor’s and divers friend’s spirits return to this world in order to visit relatives.
+Highlighting Japanese annual event Obon in August fullmoon to pay homage to ancestor’s spirits return to this world in order to visit relatives.
 This is an important role for Broome Japanese community and it is strong part of concept body at the beginning of Shinju Matsuri.
 Broome Japanese community is still inheriting this tradition and spiritual culture.
-The design on Napier Terrace, the traditionally inspired Japanese patterns interweaving design of spirits by traditional Japanese culture, and each design is meaningful.
-“The Japanese in Broome” these artworks pay homage to the contribution of the Japanese community to Broome.
+The design on Napier Terrace, the traditionally inspired Japanese patterns, using temple or Shrine for filigree building parts and kimono textiles, interweaving design of spirits by traditional Japanese culture, and each design is meaningful.
+The pillars are light up at night, colours flowing quietly, as remains Japanese tradition, as connect to their spirits.

 Concept&Art works: Tomoko Yamada